-Apple Cider Vinegar is said to help balance triglyceride and cholesterol levels in blood.
+It is said that Apple Cider Vinegar help to balance triglyceride and cholesterol levels in blood.
 As higher levels of both are linked to heart disease/ brain stroke, regular intake of Apple Cider Vinegar can help in improving cardiac and vascular health as well.

 Before modern medicinal discoveries (e.g. antibiotics), Apple Cider Vinegar was used extensively to treat fungal infections, clean wounds and disinfect things.

 Apple Cider Vinegar benefits is a tremendously popular home cure for checking dandruff, fading pigmentation, whitening teeth, treating sunburn, and even reducing acne breakouts.
 People have been using it for thousands of years.
 So many brands sell skincare and hair care products enriched with Apple Cider Vinegar as a key active ingredient.